aibotsacademy/DataScience-CodingChallenge/README.md

 - **Export and Import Tab**
 - **Import Zip**

-## 3.2.2 Fine-Tuning in the Chat Box
+## 3.2.2 Try the Fine-Tuned model in the Chat Box
 - **Access the Dialogflow Console**
 - **Access the Chat Box**
 - **Engage in Conversations**